-Business Administration in Digital Marketing
+Business Administration with specialty in Human Resources1

-Education with Specialty in Assessment and Effectiveness\
+Education with specialty with specialty in Assessment and Effectiveness

-Education with Specialty in Educational Leadership\\
+Education with specialty in Educational Leadership

-Science in Nursing with Specialty in Medical-Surgical and Role in Education
+Science in Nursing with specialty in Medical-Surgical and Role in Education

-Science in Nursing with Specialty in Medical-Surgical and Role in Management and Executive Leadership
+Science in Nursing with specialty in Medical-Surgical and Role in Management and Executive Leadership1

 Some courses for some of these programs may be offered through distance education.
+1Available on ground and online.

-\Not currently offered for new students.

-\\This program has two available tracks, for additional information please refer to page 110.
+Not currently offered for new students.
+This program has two available tracks, for additional information please refer to page 105.